FyrbyAdditive/gate-opener/README.md

 You can choose to use the existing categories provided by the model, but also provided is a really simple training interface that allows you to get good results by training it on real things in your yard, so how you trigger it is entirely up to you!

 Other useful points:
-- Supports HTTPS & HTTP
+- Web interface supports HTTPS & HTTP
 - Username/password optional
 - Supports local USB and various different types of network camera e.g. RTSP and others
 - Um, opens gates